 The US Government has implemented a complex web of regulations and laws that are designed to shield itself by preventing discovery (the ability to depose witnesses and subpoena records) to conceal the misdeeds of a few federal employees.
 For this reason, veterans and their families are being denied the constitutional rights that they were willing to lay down their lives to protect.

-The US EPA designated more than one hundred thirty military bases as Superfund sites, which are some of the worst contaminated sites in the US.
+The US EPA designated over one hundred thirty military bases as Superfund sites.
+These bases are some of the most contaminated sites in the US.
 Over ten million military personnel, spouses, children, and civilian employees worked, lived, and went to school on these contaminated bases.
 The military personnel were ordered to work on these bases.
 Low pay, high rent, and limited off-base housing forced many military personnel and their families to work, live, and attend school on these bases.

 Because of their repeated and prolonged exposure to the hazardous, toxic, and radioactive materials at these bases, tens of thousands of Americans are sick, dying, or dead.
 Unfortunately, the average time military personnel are stationed at a base is four to six years.
 Since they lived at one contaminated base after another, the levels of toxins increased in their systems, often with fatal results, especially for their children and developing fetuses.